EmilianC/Gemcutter/README.md

 | RelWithDebInfo | GEM_DEV            | on            | off     | on    |
 | Release        | GEM_PRODUCTION     | on            | off     | off   |

-# Upcoming Features
+# Development Roadmap
-Gemcutter is always being updated and improved.
-See the [Trello board](https://trello.com/b/Oc2GFT2A/gemcutter) to follow development.
+See the [Trello board](https://trello.com/b/Oc2GFT2A/gemcutter) to follow development in more detail.

-Future highlight features include:
+### v1.0
-* A fully featured world/UI editor
+- [ ] A fully featured 3D world editor
-* Bullet physics integration
-* Configurable memory management
-* C++ reflection driven features:
+- [ ] Input remapping utilities
-	* Serialization and deserialization
+- [ ] Serialization & deserialization
-	* Seamless editor integration of user data-types
-	* Animation of arbitrary values
-	* Replication over networks
+- [ ] Single draw-call text rendering
+### v1.x
+- CLI asset manager in Rust
+- Native Linux support
+- Memory management utilities
+- Physics library integration
+- UI screen designer

 # Dependencies
 All Dependencies used under their respective licenses.
 Copyright is held by their respective owners.